 Why is consumerism changing?

-Well, I guess there are so many changes nowadays, we have online commerce growing, new cultures entering the global marketplace for the first time in awhile.
+Well, I guess there are so many changes nowadays, thanks to the internet we have online commerce growing, new cultures entering the global marketplace for the first time in awhile.
 One example of such a foreign culture could be China, which was closed from around the 1950s and over the last 40 years it has finally opened up.
 In these foreign cultures, people are buying these every day.
 They don’t have to purchase from their local area.

-(anecdote) Planned obsolescence is another interesting development, it looks like the products were so good that consumers bought it for life, and never bought it again, which was terrible for business, so they started to design the product to last just a few thousand times, so as to force another purchase.
+(anecdote) Planned obsolescence is another interesting development.
+It looks like the products were so good that consumers bought it for life, and never bought it again, which was terrible for business, so they started to design the product to last just a few thousand times, so as to force another purchase.
 This is not a positive change for consumers but could be in an important decision to help the bottom line for companies, especially when these products are endorsed by every TV or radio presenter and all over the internet.

 Why do people replace things rather than repair them?

-I think there are a lot of reasons for this, firstly products have become increasingly more complex, cars for example have an increasing amount of electronics (anecdote) .
+I think there are a lot of reasons for this, firstly products have become increasingly more complex, cars for example have an increasing amount of electronics (anecdote).
 Actually, a family member asked this recently – he regularly goes off-roading around the countryside and prefers the older vehicles because he can repair them in the moment, rather than taking the jeep to a specialist mechanic who gets the laptop out.
 His model answer would be that he gets satisfaction by doing the work himself.
 But with the complexity of new products, making repairs is a practical skill that may be losing its value and could be lost in the future.

 Another factor is time, we are increasingly becoming time poor, and more than ever it’s just easier to buy a new iron or radio, rather than try to fix it; it doesn’t feel like an important decision.
 This is especially true for electronic products.
 We feel that we have to be able to contact friends, prepare a presentation, access the internet or send an important text message instantly!
 An answer to this dilemma seems elusive currently.

 Three reasons given, I am working / talking, this way the examiner doesn’t have to!